wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/download-install-and-start-si.md

 1. Download MySQL 5.1.49 from [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/j/5.1.html).

 2. Enable binary logging in the MySQL server.
-For detailed instructions, see [Enabling the Binlog tutorial by debezium](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).
+For detailed instructions, see [Debezium documentation - Enabling the binlog](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).

     !!!note
         If you are using MySQL 8.0, use the following query to check the binlog status: